 npm install lingo.dev

-Integrate the compiler in your Next.js configuration file:
+Add the compiler to your Next.js configuration:

 import lingoCompiler from "lingo.dev/compiler";